 Other integrations include Evernote, WordPress, Box, MailChimp, and Slack.
 Asana is free for up to 15 users, which makes it an excellent choice for small businesses.
 However, their premium plan pricing starts at $9.99 per month.

-BaseCamp is probably the most well-known task management tool, and it is certainly one of the easiest available today.
+BaseCamp is probably the most well-known task management tool and is certainly one of the easiest available today.

 That’s thanks to its streamlined interface and intuitive nature that makes using the solution a joy.
 You can attach files, track progress, chat within projects, create checklists, and invite collaborators easily.

-The reason I left Basecamp for the end, though, is its limited flexibility.
+I left Basecamp for the end, though, because of its limited flexibility.
 For instance, you can’t see everything in one glance the same way you can do with other solutions, and no advanced reporting or budgeting options are available.